traefik/traefik/docs/content/contributing/data-collection.md

 For this very reason, the sendAnonymousUsage option is mandatory: we want you to take time to consider whether or not you wish to share anonymous data with us so we can benefit from your experience and use cases.

 !!! warning
-    During the alpha stage only, leaving this option unset will not prevent Traefik from running but will generate an error log indicating that it enables data collection by default.
+    During the beta stage only, leaving this option unset will not prevent Traefik from running but will generate an error log indicating that it enables data collection by default.

-??? example "Enabling Data Collection with TOML"
+!!! example "Enabling Data Collection"

-    ```toml
+    ```toml tab="File (TOML)"
     [global]
       # Send anonymous usage data
       sendAnonymousUsage = true
     ```

-??? example "Enabling Data Collection with the CLI"
+    ```yaml tab="File (YAML)"
+    global:
+      # Send anonymous usage data
+      sendAnonymousUsage: true
+    ```

-    ```bash
+    ```bash tab="CLI"
-    ./traefik --sendAnonymousUsage=true
+    # Send anonymous usage data
+    --global.sendAnonymousUsage
     ```

 ## Collected Data

 This feature comes from the public proposal [here](https://github.com/containous/traefik/issues/2369).